Don C. Faith Jr.: Military career

-President Harry S. Truman awarded the Army Medal of Honor, posthumously, to Lieutenant Colonel Don C. Faith Jr..
-The award was presented to Mrs. Barbara Faith in Washington, D.C., by General Omar N. Bradley, then chairman of the Joint Chiefs of Staff, in a ceremony on June 21, 1951.
+President Harry S. Truman approved the award of the Medal of Honor, posthumously, to Faith.
+The award was presented to Barbara Faith in Washington, D.C., by General Omar N. Bradley, then chairman of the Joint Chiefs of Staff, in a ceremony on June 21, 1951.
 The official Department of the Army award and citation were published in its General Order No. 59, 2 August 1951.

 Later, Faith's classification was changed to killed in action, body not recovered.
 After 62 years in this classification, Faith's remains were recovered near the Chosin Reservoir by a Joint Prisoners of War, Missing in Action Accounting Command (JPAC) field recovery team.
-His remains were identified through DNA and reported to the public by Defense Prisoner Of War – Missing Personnel Office (DPMO) on October 11, 2012.
-He was buried in Arlington National Cemetery on April 17, 2013, with full military honors.
+His remains were identified through DNA and reported to the public by Defense Prisoner Of War – Missing Personnel Office on October 11, 2012.
+He was buried at Arlington National Cemetery on April 17, 2013, with full military honors.